MRYingLEE/Seq2Seq/README.md

 # Seq2Seq

-A few Tensorflow/Keras Seq2Seq model experiments.
+A Seq2Seq model for Tensorflow 2.0 and a few Tensorflow/Keras Seq2Seq model experiments.